 Indirect costs include lost productivity, hiring and training replacement personnel, clean-up and repair, time spent on accident investigation, bad publicity, claims management, and disrupted work schedules.

 Investing in health and safety training for your employees is cheaper in comparison to the cost of treating and rehabilitating employees for workplace injuries.
-The skills and knowledge your workers can learn from such a training program will equip them to work safely in your premises.
+The skills and knowledge your workers can learn from such a training program will equip them to work safely at your premises.